 What’s a better time to re-assess ourselves, personally and professionally!
 What’s a better time to Resolve to improve your SAS programming skills, as skillfully crafted by Michael A. Raithel in his recent blog post.

 I thought I could write a post showing how to be efficient and kill two birds with one stone.
 The birds here are two New Year’s Raithel’s proposed resolutions:

 #12 Reduce processing time by writing more efficient programs.

 To combine the two, I could have titled this post “Helping junior SAS programmers to reduce processing time by writing more efficient programs”.
 However, I am not going to “teach” you efficient coding techniques which are a subject deserving of a multi-volume treatise.
 I will just give you a simple tool that is a must-have for any SAS programmer (not just junior) who considers writing efficient SAS code important.
 This simple tool has been the ultimate judge of any code’s efficiency and it is called timer.

 Setting aside hardware constraints and limitations (which are increasingly diminishing nowadays), efficient means fast or at least fast enough not to exceed ever-shrinking user tolerance of wait time.

 Of course, if you are developing a one-time run code to generate some ad-hoc report or produce results for uniquely custom computations, your efficiency criteria might be different, such as “as long as it ends before the deadline” or at least “does not run forever”.

-However, in most cases, SAS code is developed for some applications, in many cases interactive applications, where many users run the code over and over again.
+However, SAS code is often developed for some interactive applications.
+In these scenarios multiple users run the code over and over again.
 It may run behind the scenes of a web application with a user waiting (or rather not wanting to wait) for results.
 In these cases, SAS code must be really fast, and any improvement in its efficiency is multiplied by the number of times it is run.